-6. In the Basic 802.1Q VLAN section, click the ACTIVATE MODE button.

-A pop-up window opens, informing you that the current VLAN settings will be lost.
+- 6. In the Basic 802.1Q VLAN section, click the ACTIVATE MODE button. - A pop-up window opens, informing you that the current VLAN settings will be lost. - 7.
+Click the CONTINUE button.

 Your settings are saved and the pop-up window closes.
 By default, VLAN 1 is added.

-For information about adding VLANs, see Create a basic 802.1Q VLAN and assign ports as members on page 44.
+For information about adding VLANs, see Create a basic 802.1Q VLAN and assign ports as members on page 43.

 For all ports, the default selection from the Mode menu is Access.
-For more information about access mode and trunk mode, see Assign the port mode in a basic 802.1Q VLAN configuration on page 46.
+For more information about access mode and trunk mode, see Assign the port mode in a basic 802.1Q VLAN configuration on page 45.